 If the Board determines there are unmet transit needs that are reasonable to meet, the affected jurisdiction must satisfy those needs before any TDA funds may be expended for non-transit purposes.

-THE COMMENT PERIOD FOR THE 2021/22 TRANSIT NEEDS ASSESSMENT IS OVER.
+THE COMMENT PERIOD FOR THE 2022/23 TRANSIT NEEDS ASSESSMENT IS CLOSED.
 Comments can be submitted (and considered) year round, but can only become part of the Assessment once a year.

 The public is invited to provide comments on existing or desired public transportation services within Butte County at an a public hearing before the BCAG Board of Directors: